War Memorial – Hadleigh, Essex

 Link To Hadleigh

-Thomas lived in Hadleigh between the ages of 4-16 with his foster parents.
+Thomas lived in Hadleigh between the ages of 4 or 7 to 16 with his foster parents.